 What is an Indemnification Clause?
 You may have seen such a clause buried in the fine print of a contract but do you understand what it means?
 In short, an Indemnification Clause is a risk-shifting agreement; one party agrees to accept the risk and financial consequences of specified injuries or legal claims that may occur in the future.
 Indemnification clauses often contain the language “X agrees to indemnify, defend, and hold harmless Y from . . . “.

-Though unfortunately labeled “boilerplate” – i.e. the legalese almost no one bothers to read – the indemnification clause, when properly constructed, is a powerful tool in your contract.
+A properly, thoughtfully drafted indemnification clause is a powerful tool in your contract.
 It can also be a trap when carelessly drafted.
 Read further to learn why.

 Why use indemnification clauses?

-All contracts involve risk.
-When two parties enter into a contract, they are also agreeing how to apportion the risk.
-For example, if ABC leases an office to MNO, the parties face the risk of natural disaster, accidental damage, personal injury, intentional misconduct, and more.
+Why use an indemnification clause in your contract?
+Because all contracts involve risk.
+When two parties enter into a contract, they are agreeing how to apportion the risk.
+For example, if ABC leases an office to MNO, the parties face the risks of natural disaster, accidental damage, personal injury, intentional misconduct, and more.
 When negotiating the lease a knowledgeable attorney will explain to her client the ramifications of the indemnification clause and draft a clause specifically addressing the risks of greatest concern to the parties.